m-mohsin-riaz/m-mohsin-riaz.github.io/_posts/2026-10-05-building-my-second-machine-learning-project.md

 * Data preparation
 * Splitting training and testing datasets

 This stage taught me how important data quality is in Machine Learning projects.
+As Dr. Bilal Ahmad always emphasized, the quality of a dataset directly affects the performance of any Machine Learning model.

 ---